 We had some wonderful costumes too, made by my mom.
 One year I was a court jester.
 I wore white tights with one leg that Mom had dyed blue.
 I had big blue plastic pompom buttons (like those cheerleader shaky things, only a little smaller) down the front of my felt costume and a pointed hat on top of my head.
 That was the year my sister poked herself in the eye with a stick just prior to Halloween.
 She had to go as a donkey for the second year in a row because it was the only costume that worked with the eye patch.

+I continued the homemade costume tradition with our daughter, beginning with a lady bug outfit when she was just 6 months old.
+Some costumes she liked, others, not so much.
+I believe her favorite may have been when she was 9.
 The idea came directly from Sarah, and she would not be deterred; I was the one tasked with making her idea happen.
 I shopped the clearance fabric section and found the bright, sheer fabric and gold lame' pictured.
 I used a very simple pattern to make the skirt and then bought a mark-down bikini for the top, which I embellished with coin-and-bead trim.
 The headdress was just leftover fabric folded around a headband with more bead embellishments.
 We tossed in a tambourine and some finger-clackers and put golden flip flops on her feet.
 She sounded like a percussion section as she sasheed down the street.
 We put floozy makeup on her eyes and lips, stuck a rhinestone in her belly button and then made sure we walked well behind her while trick-or-treating so no one would know we were her parents.
 I was afraid someone would contact an agency.

 I am afraid to die.
 I am AFRAID to outlive my husband.